IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Docker.md

 - Load the docker image
 - Create `dockerfile`
 - Zip up the recipe and any needed files into `recipe.zip`
-- Run `docker` to build the image, collect the certificates, create zip file of results, and save into `artifacts` folder
+- Create `run-docker.sh` to run `docker` to build the image, collect the certificates, create zip file of results, and save into `artifacts` folder

 ### Load the docker image

-**Note:** Docker must be run as root

 ```bash
 docker load < igelpkg.tar